jphutch/jphutch.github.io/_publications/2020-10-01-sirereturn.md

 ---
-title: "Quantifying Heterogeneous Returns to Adoption of Genetics:<br/> The Case of the Dairy Industry"
+title: "Quantifying Heterogeneous Returns to Adoption of Genetics: The Case of the Dairy Industry "
 collection: publications
 permalink: /publication/2020-10-01-sirereturn
 excerpt: '*with Brent Hueth and Guilherme Rosa* <br/>